fosterdouglas/1000-daily-game-designs/games/_posts/2015-02-04-035-fixing-information-design-in-first-person-games.md

 title: 035 Fixing Information Design In First Person Games
 tags: first-person-game, interface-game-design
 ---
-It’s interesting to me that the onscreen information design of modern first-person games has remained  fairly consistent for so long; multiplayer/story information in the bottom left, weapon and ammo information in the bottom right, and map in the top left.
+It’s interesting to me that the on-screen information design of modern first-person games has remained  fairly consistent for so long; multiplayer/story information in the bottom left, weapon and ammo information in the bottom right, and map in the top left.

 ![informationdesign](/img/games/035_Fixing_Information_Design_In_First_Person_Games.jpg "Information Design")